 On November 14, 2022, Sabrina Ionescu was ranked in the Forbes 30 Under 30 list for Sports.

-Starting in 2022, Sabrina Ionescu has hosted the Sabrina Ionescu Showcase for girls basketball teams in the Bay Area, often at Carondolet High School.
+Since 2022, Sabrina Ionescu has hosted the Sabrina Ionescu Showcase for girls basketball teams in the Bay Area.

-On July 14, 2023, Sabrina Ionescu scored 37 points in the WNBA Three-Point Contest, setting a new league record.
+On July 14, 2023, Sabrina Ionescu scored 37 points in the Three-Point Contest, the highest in WNBA history, making 25 of her final 27 shots.

-On September 1, 2023, Sabrina Ionescu's first signature shoe, the Nike Sabrina 1's, were released.
+On September 1, 2023, the Nike Sabrina 1's were released as Sabrina Ionescu's first signature shoe.

 In 2023, Sabrina Ionescu broke the WNBA single-season record in three-pointers and the WNBA Three-Point Contest record, showcasing her exceptional shooting skills.